 - Take care of your emotional health to minimize stress.
 Switch off the social media and the news and participate in relaxing and gratifying activities instead.a And make sure to speak with a mental health professional as needed for help with managing stress nd combating depression.

 Of particular significance for anyone with COPD is the importance of regular exercise.
 According to David Au, MD, professor at the University of Washington Medical School’s division of pulmonary, critical care, and sleep medicine, since COPD causes shortness of breath, physical activity is especially challenging.
 He, along with the Respiratory Health Association, suggest (with physician approval):

 - Strive for no less than half an hour of exercise each day, at least 3 times per week.

 - Try leg lifts, marching in place, and arm circles, making use of canned goods or small weights.

 - Include deep breathing exercises.

 These resources provide additional helpful tips specific to COPD issues during the COVID-19 pandemic:

-For specialized in-home care for those with COPD or other chronic conditions, contact Seniorcorp, the in home care Virginia Beach, VA families trust.
+For specialized in-home care for those with COPD or other chronic conditions, contact Seniorcorp.
 Our staff are fully trained and experienced in providing personalized care to make life safer and more enjoyable.
-Reach out to us any time at 757-640-0557 to learn more about our top-rated in home care in Virginia Beach, VA and the surrounding communities.
+Reach out to us any time at 757-640-0557 to learn more about our top-rated in home senior services in Suffolk, VA and the surrounding communities.